ad1tyaaa/100days/round-1.md

 **Progress :** Solved more Binary Search Problems.

 **Final Thoughts :** Today I solved more Binary Search Problems.
 It's not as simple of an approach as it looks in first glance.
 There actually are a lot of different ways to implement it.
 I mainly just solved a few problems today (some 2-3...) .
 But, I got to learn a lot today.
 Looking forward to tomorrow.

+## day 18 ; 27 September

+**Progress :** Solved 3-4 Advanced Binary Search Problems like Book Allocation Problem, etc.

+**Final Thoughts :** After a long time I'm feeling completely exhausted.
+I think I spent 5-7 hours understanding and solving Binary Search Problems (Book Allocation Problem, Aggressive Cows, etc.) and honestly, what are these problems...
+I had to spend a lot of time understanding and experimenting with them to properly understand them.
+And, honestly it's pretty insane, the logic used to solve these problems.
+I think after spending so much time understanding the approach I am capable to solve these types of problems. but, as I'm completely done for the day, I'm gonna solve some of these problems tomorrow, and then I'm gonna start **Sorting Algorithms**.
+Let's see how I can do tomorrow. 🫡